-Twice a year, the Mentorship Council works with volunteer mentors and proteges drawn from EITS staff, pairing individuals up to form a mentorship pair that persists for a period of six months.
+Twice a year, the Mentorship Council works with volunteer mentors and proteges drawn from across the University System of Georgia, matching individuals up to form a mentorship pair that persists for a period of six months.
 During this time, the mentorship pairs work together in an effort to develop the proteges’ leadership, interpersonal, or technical skills as well as achieve individual personal and professional objectives.
-While the Mentorship Council provides some basic guidelines, the program is very flexible and allows for individual pairs to determine their own objectives, methods and time commitment that works best for them.
+While the Mentorship Council provides some basic guidelines, the program is very flexible and allows for individual pairs to determine the objectives, methods and time commitment that works best for them.

 Many mentor/protege pairs follow technical tracks in order to further develop skill-sets that can benefit the proteges in their everyday work and long-term goals.
 For example, a recent mentorship pair focused on a specific technical subject of interest for the protege, and the mentor and protege assisted each other on various work-related projects.
 For some of their meetings, the mentor set up sessions with knowledge experts outside of the protege’s work area in order to expose the protege to more in-depth information in alignment with his mentorship goals.